 This gluten free Ham and Cheese Quiche is perfect for brunch but is hearty enough for dinner.
-Full of ham, bacon and cheese, it’s a protein packed meal full of smoky flavor – a sure crowd pleaser.
+Full of ham, bacon and cheese, this gluten free Ham and Cheese Quiche recipe is a protein packed meal full of smoky flavor – a sure crowd pleaser.

 “Family meals eaten at home have been proven to benefit the health and wellness of children and adolescents, to fight obesity, substance abuse and to make families stronger – creating a positive impact on our communities and our nation as a whole”.